ashish-egov/ComputerScienceBasics/README.md

 -   Virtualization is a technique that allows multiple operating systems to run on a single physical computer.
 -   Virtualization is used to improve resource utilization, isolate applications, and provide better security and availability of services.

+### Cloud Computing

+-   Cloud computing  is a popular model for delivering  computing resources  over the internet.
+-   Cloud computing relies on virtualization and provides on-demand access to computing resources, such as servers, storage, and applications.

 ## Memory & Storage: Crash Course Computer Science #19

 -   Memory  and storage are both important components of a computer system.